 What Terriers Are Like

-Those of you who have kept a terrier like I have know that they are often also called terrors.
-And heaven forbid a squirrel cross their path.
-Most terriers come from a ratting or other sort of hunting of either pests or small game kind of background.
-For hundreds of years many of the terrier breeds were bred for specific hunting or pest control purposes so much that it engrained instincts they carry to this day.
+Those of you who have kept a terrier-like, I have to know that they are often also called terrors.
+And heaven forbid a squirrel to cross their path.
+Most terriers come from a ratting or hunting of either pests or small game backgrounds.
+For hundreds of years, many terrier breeds were bred for specific hunting or pest control purposes so much that it engrained instincts they carry to this day.

-Take the Jack Russell Terrier for example.
-This is a sweet and yet feisty little dog.
+Take the Jack Russell Terrier, for example.
+This is a sweet yet feisty little dog.
 But it will try to dig through a wall or door to get at a squirrel if it thinks it has the chance.
 And they can become quite territorial about their food as well.
-A lot of terriers are spunky and full of energy with an instinct to hunt.
+Many terriers are spunky and full of energy with an instinct to hunt.
 Not necessarily a great mix when it comes to your fish.

 Some Terrier Breeds